Simouse/lrparser/README.md

 ### No use of Bison?

 At first, I thought I was writing (, not using) a LR parsing program, so I shouldn't use bison.
 But later I found the grammar rule parsing so difficult and tiring.
 I used a lot of branches, making my code really messy.
 So if I were to choose again, I definitely would use Bison in that part.

+### For large inputs

+For very large test sequences, you can use `--step` flag to disable memory cache of all input characters.
+Use `--no-pda` to save time if you don't need PDA, or use `--no-pda-label` to hide details of nodes as well as saving time.
+Normally, just `--no-pda-label` is enough.
+I tested my tool against ANSI-C grammar (which is not a LALR1 grammar), and found hundreds of DFA states have been generated.
+Chances are that if you are trying to analyze a grammar that complex, `dot` will freeze when you try to visualize the graph.

+### State differences from Bison

+It seems that Bison defines an augmented production for each grammar.
+For example, for simple grammar `S -> a`, bison sees two grammars: `S' -> S; S -> a`.
+So it may have a few more states than some online tools.
+Besides, when state `S' -> S •` is reached, Bison has to shift the pseudo end token, as if the state is `S' -> S • <end>`, so bison has one more state.
+Since my tool uses an augmented grammar as well, the LALR push-down automaton should have exactly one less state than Bison.